simonambridge/SparkSensorData/README.md

 ```

 It's important to do the steps in the right order.
-First we will start the Linux netcat utility - netcat allows us to send data to a port.
+First we will start the Linux nc (netcat) utility - nc allows us to send data to a port.
 We will use port 9999 for this.

 In one of the terminal windows type:
 ```